SC-Poc/Service.Template/README.md

 * [MonitoringService](https://github.com/SC-Poc/Service.Template/blob/master/template/src/Service.Example/GrpcServices/MonitoringService.cs) server side
 * [TestClient](https://github.com/SC-Poc/Service.Template/blob/master/template/test/Service.Example.TestClient/Program.cs) client side

-Solution by default includes a project for client library: [<NAME>.Client](https://github.com/SC-Poc/Service.Template/tree/master/template/src/Service.Example.Client).
+Solution by default includes a project for client library: [NAME.Client](https://github.com/SC-Poc/Service.Template/tree/master/template/src/Service.Example.Client).
 You can build NuGet and use this library to simplify integration of other microservices with your application.
-And service and install the library in solution, register client in DI container with client interface and star use interface ... like it is an internal implementation
+Client Service install the library in solution, register client in DI container with client interface and star use interface ... like it is an internal implementation

 ### Use Githib Action as CI for build and deploy docker image
 Template solution includes pipelines to build, test and deploy solution artifacts.